 There are no physical risks involved in participating in this

-study.
-Please keep in mind that you are free to end the study at
+mind that you are free to end the study at any time.

 What do I get out of it?

-You will receive feedback about the memory tests you
+You will receive your results from the memory test

-will take and how your results compare with other people who do
+you will take and see how your results compare with other people

-this activity.
-We will also explain what we hope to learn from this
+who did this activity.
+We will also explain what we hope to learn

-research.
-The final results from this experiment will be posted on
+from this research.
+The final results from this experiment will be

 Will I get paid and does it cost me anything to